commiebstrd/retropie-builder/Readme.md

 script.
 A single configuration file can handle taking a raw sd card, putting the retropie image onto it, expanding partitions, mounting filesystems, downloading, extracting multiple levels, and copying roms to the appropriate locations.

+### Using Retropie-Builder

+Retropie-Builder is intened for use on all operating systems supporting python, however Mac OSX and Microsoft Windows do not natively support ext4, the filesystem used by the retropie image.
+Because of this, only downloading the retropie image and copying to an sd card is supported on those operating systems.
+Future plans incude modifications to an images /boot partition for adding builder to an image for further processing on that device.

+#### Windows

+UNTESTED, I don't use Windows, although as suggested above some support is expected.
+This is likely very broken as I'll need to address the underlying windows differences to disk access and mounting.
+Feel free to send pull requests!

+#### OSX

+OSX works great for burning the retropie image, however it does not have ext4 support, so we can only burn an image to sdcards.
+You should expect to see an exit message indicating that no further processing can be done on osx once this is completed.

+* Flags:
+  * Nothing
+* Config:
+  * dev_path = /dev/disk2 - this should be the base device not a partition
+  * filesystem - leave unless building your own image
+  * expand - resize resulting second partition?

+#### Linux

+#### Retropie

+When run directly on a raspberrypi, it is suggested to attach external storage for downloading and extraction.
+To maximize space available to extracted roms, the external would store all downloaded and extracted files prior to copying.
+This will result in a slower process though.

+* Flags:
+  * --ignore_mounts, do not allow builder to mount sdcard partitions.
+  * --install_roms, only download, filter, extract, and copy roms.
+* Config:
+  * mount_path = /
+  * temp_path = /path/to/external
+  * filters = enable as needed

 ### Current State